m-abdelwahab/build-smarter-chatbots-workshop/README.md

 ![Next.js file-system based router](https://nextjs.org/_next/image?url=%2Fdocs%2Fdark%2Froute-segments-to-path-segments.png&w=3840&q=75)

 The app has a single route defined in the `src/app/page.tsx` file.
 This route will be rendered at the index route `/`.
+This is the page that will be displayed when you visit the app in the browser and where you'll see the chatbot UI.

-Adding a special `route.ts` file inside a folder will make route segments publicly accessible as API endpoints.

-In this project, we have a `app/api/chat` folder that represents the `/api/chat` route.
-Inside this folder, you'll find a `route.ts` file that will be used to handle the chatbot's requests.
+When you add a special `route.ts` file inside a folder, it will make the full path of the folder a route.
+For example, in this project you have a `app/api/chat` with a `route.ts` file nested under it.
+This will create a route at `/api/chat` which will be used to handle the chatbot's requests.
 You're going to implement the logic to handle the chatbot's requests in this file.

 <details>